rbutenuth/start-module/README.md

 it will try it again after a configurable amount of time.
 The number of tries in total is limited to a configurable value.

+The payload in the started flow is the number of the try (starting with 1).

 Here a complete example, place it as message source at the beginning of the flow:

 ```